thejonan/asSys.js/README.md

 ```

-Now, there will be an error again, but this time it'll happen in these (type of) likes:
+Now, there will be an error again, but this time it'll happen in these (type of) lines:

 ```javascript
 var Humans = a$(Walking);